mdkp-hsg/Learn-Khasi-Website/_pages/features.md

 Levels are upgraded* up when you earn points.
 The higher the level the more features you unlock.

 - Level 1 - Start with 0 Points - You can search, ask and add new words and sentences translation.
-- Level 2 - Earned when you have 2500 Points - You can add audio clips for new words and sentences, report wrong or invalid translations.
+- Level 2 - Earned when you have 2500 Points - You can add audio clips for new words and sentences, reports wrong or invalid translations.
 - Level 3 - Earned when you have 12500 Points - You can add more words and translations.
-You will also be able to perform more than 150 advance search online.
+You will also be able to perform more than 150 advance searches online.
 - Level 4 - Unlock this level when you choose to become a sponsor and have unlimited access.

 * Note:
 Level upgrade will be locked, this means even if you have >2500 points you cannot upgrade to the next level.
-You can unlock this feature my making a one time donation of minimum Rs.
-10.
+You can unlock this feature by going to your profile and pressing on the upgrade level button.

- * unlimited access : means there will be no limit for sponsors when they use the app, the only limit is when our free server quota or resources have been used and we havn't been fully sponsored yet.
+ * unlimited access: There will be no limit for sponsors when they use the app, the only limit is when our free server quota or resources have been used and we haven't been fully sponsored yet.

 - [Donate Now](https://learnkhasi.in/donate)